cmu-phil/tetrad/README.md

 If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
 Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
 If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

 ## Install

+All artifacts are published in the [Maven Central Repository](https://s01.oss.sonatype.org/content/repositories/releases/io/github/cmu-phil/).
+This includes all downloadable jars and Javadocs.

 Here is our [GitHub URL](https://github.com/cmu-phil/tetrad).
 Also, here are some [instructions on how to set this project up in IntelliJ IDEA](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Tetrad-in-IntelliJ-IDEA).
 You can run the Tetrad lifecycle package target and launch the "-launch" jar that is  built in the target directory.